Daniel J. Frey

 The sun beats you down and stings your eyes.

-You take a break, but that nagging feeling grows telling you to get up and get it done.
+You take a break, but the nagging feeling persists, urging you to get up and get it done.

 While you're working, a friend stops by and lends a hand.